The Best TV Shows on Netflix Right Now

 Cast: Lauren Graham, Alexis Bledel, Melissa McCarthy, Scott Patterson, Kelly Bishop, Edward Hermann, Liza Weil

-With the 4-part reunion on the way, now is the perfect time to catch up on Amy Sherman-Palladino’s fast-talking, pop culture-laded comfort TV.
+With the 4-part reunion available on Netflix as well, now is the perfect time to catch up on Amy Sherman-Palladino’s fast-talking, pop culture-laded comfort TV.
 Gilmore Girls is about three generations of brilliant women: grandmother Emily, a wealthy socialite, her rebellious daughter Lorelai, and Lorelai’s studious daughter Rory, who spends the series finding out her place between her mother’s and grandmother’s worlds.
 The series’ dialogue moves at a manic pace, contrasting with the sleepy town of Stars Hollow, Connecticut, which serves as a cozy backdrop for the series.
 While romances dominate most of the plot lines, the series meanwhile introduces a wealth of unforgettable characters as it explores the importance of family, friends, and honest relationships.
-After showrunner Palladino left in the final season, the series hit a major stumbling block.
-But press on: from all accounts, it looks like the revival will set everything straight.
+After showrunner Palladino left in the final season, the series hit a major stumbling block, but the full series is worth a watch regardless.
 (If you only have a limited time to watch, be sure to use our handy Gilmore Girls Essential Episodes Guide). — Allison Keene

 Created By: Greg Berlanti, Andrew Kreisberg, Geoff Johns

 Starring: Grant Gustin, Candice Patton, Danielle Panabaker, Rick Cosnett, Carlos Valdes, Tom Cavanagh, Jesse L. Martin